Krazete/sgm/README.md

 * v4 (Rating System): A rating system has been added, along with a rating toggle button to hide ratings and return to the original, more compact design.

 * v5 (Asset Upgrade): Portraits are now supplied by HVS and the masks have been refined.
 The move gallery is also populated with images and previously missing move entries have been added.
 Game version has been updated to 3.1.0.
+A new Gallery Ratings page has been added to show all ratings in a more condensed format.

 ## Issues